garrettmflynn/garrettmflynn.github.io/index.md

 - [Neural Interfaces](https://neuralinterfaces.com) - A Catalog of Brain-Responsive Applications
 - [Brains@Play](https://brainsatplay.com) - An API for 8 Billion Brains
-- [Commoners](https://commoners.dev) - The Cross-Platform Framework for the Web
+- [Commoners](https://commoners.dev) - A Cross-Platform Framework for the Rest of Us

 [Universal Brain]: https://universal-brain.com